LemurDaniel/BICEP__Naming-Module/README.md

 - Defining the short names for each Azure location used
 - Defining the naming patterns for each Azure resource used

 This can be customized and extended to the desired Naming-Preferences.
 One or multiple **SchemaReferences** can be created for different Naming-Conventions.
 The schema is passed to the **nameGenerator()-Function**, using the information to generate an appropriate name.
 Each resource definition defines the naming via a pattern, delimiter and required parameters.
 A special formatting can be applied to certain parameters.
 A PostfixIndex can be formated this way to be always padded with three zeroes, turning '1' into '001'.
+The validation block can apply validation of a range or a set for each parameter, forcing an error on fail.

 ```Bicep
 // NOTE: Needs to be exported, so it can be imported by other modules